japila-books/spark-sql-internals/docs/spark-sql-kafka-options.md

 Used when:

-* `KafkaSourceProvider` is requested to <<spark-sql-KafkaSourceProvider.adoc#createRelation-CreatableRelationProvider, write a DataFrame to a Kafka topic and create a BaseRelation afterwards>>
+* `KafkaSourceProvider` is requested to <<spark-sql-KafkaSourceProvider.md#createRelation-CreatableRelationProvider, write a DataFrame to a Kafka topic and create a BaseRelation afterwards>>

 * (Spark Structured Streaming) `KafkaSourceProvider` is requested to `createStreamWriter` and `createSink`
 |===